ericwindmill/flutter-by-example-www/content/lessons/basics/lifecycle_methods.md

 In one word: performance.

-The tldr version is that `State` objects are long lived, but StatefulWidgets (and all Widget subclasses) are thrown away and rebuilt whenever configuration changes.
-It's very inexpensive for Flutter to rebuild a mutable widget.
+The tldr version is that `State` objects are long lived, but `StatefulWidget`s (and all `Widget` subclasses) are thrown away and rebuilt whenever configuration changes.
+It's very inexpensive ie cheap for Flutter to rebuild a mutable widget.

-Because `State` isn't blown away on every rebuild, it avoids expensive computations, and gets at the state property everytime something is rebuilt.
+As `State` isn't blown away on every rebuild, it avoids expensive computations, and gets at the `state`s property, getters, setters etc everytime something is rebuilt frame by frame.

-Also, this is what allows Flutter animations to exist.
-Because `State` isn't thrown away, it can constantly be rebuilding it's Widget in response to data changes.
+Important is that this is what allows Flutter animations to exist.
+As `State` isn't thrown away, it can constantly be rebuilding it's `Widget` in response to data changes, and when required, if any.

 ### 1. createState()

-When the Framework is instructed to build a [`StatefulWidget`](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html), it immediately calls [`createState()`](https://docs.flutter.io/flutter/widgets/StatefulWidget/createState.html).
+When Flutter is instructed to build a [`StatefulWidget`](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html), it immediately calls [`createState()`](https://docs.flutter.io/flutter/widgets/StatefulWidget/createState.html).
 This